 With Ad-Hoc Deployment, you build your iOS apps using an iOS Development Profile and manually copy the built app to the device.
 To create this profile you need to be a member of the Apple Developer Program (currently $99/year from Apple).
 You can deploy apps built in this manner on up to 100 devices.

-The Xojo Dev Center has step-by-step instructions on how to do this, which you can read about here: iOS Device Deployment.
+There are step-by-step instructions on how to do this, which you can read about in the Xojo User Guide here: iOS Device Deployment.

 Check out the Xojo Docs for instructions on how to use TestFlight: Submitting to TestFlight